hozaifaO/chatterbox-streaming-api-with-custom-workflow-testing/README.md

 # Chatterbox Streaming API Docker

-A high-performance, real-time text-to-speech API with streaming capabilities, featuring OpenAI-compatible endpoints and multiple voice support.
-Built with FastAPI and optimized for Docker deployment with GPU acceleration.
+A high-performance, text-to-speech API with streaming capabilities, featuring OpenAI-compatible endpoints and multiple voice support.
+Built with FastAPI and optimised for Docker deployment with GPU acceleration.

 ## 🚀 Features